PhD, History and Philosophy of Science

 Latest news:

-- I am organizing a symposium for the Philosophy of Science Association conference this November titled “Measurement in Biology: Conceptual Issues.”
+• I recently organized a symposium for the Philosophy of Science Association conference this November titled “Measurement in Biology: Conceptual Issues.”
 I’ll be discussing the epistemology of high-throughput measurement practices in fields like genomics.
 Details here.